rubaboo/Utils/Document/Resume-eng.md

 Encrypted socks5 proxy implemented with Python and Golang.

-#### STUP network protocol (TCP-over-UDP) - https://github.com/Wizmann/STUP-Protocol

 #### wizmann.tk - http://wizmann.tk/

 A personal technical blog written in both Chinese and English.

 #### Some other projects - https://github.com/wizmann

-You can find some other interestring projects hosted on my Github.

 ### EDUCATION